Sour Cream Coffee Cake

 - Alternate adding the dry ingredients into the bowl in three additions with the sour cream (60 grams/ ¼ cup) in two additions, starting and stopping with the dry ingredients.
 Mix on medium speed in between each addition until fully incorporated.

 - Transfer the batter into your prepared pan and top with the streusel mixture.
-Spread it out evenly.
+Use your fingers to crumble the streusel as you sprinkle.

 - Cover leftover cake in plastic wrap after fully cooled and keep at room temperature for up to 3 days.